When She Sings

 Of solace, like her mother's touch.

-I wait outside, and the sweet sound drifts
+I wait outside, the sweet sound drifts

 Beauty is of all good things the best.